xocelyk/xocelyk.github.io/_posts/2023-09-21-alignment-notes-2.md

 		- base optimizer caches intermediate results, increases model capacity, so it can search more (favors mesa-optimization)
 	- hard-coded optimization
 		- decreases usefulness of mesa-optimization
-- base optimizer maximizes its objective by choose a mesa-optimizer based on performance of the mesa-optimizer’s policy, but not the mesa-optimizer’s objective function. so, base objective and mesa-objective can be misaligned
+- base optimizer maximizes its objective choosing a mesa-optimizer based on performance of the mesa-optimizer’s policy, but not the mesa-optimizer’s objective function. so, base objective and mesa-objective can be misaligned
 - Ibarz et al assume that “a monotonic relationship between the learned reward and true reward” is sufficient for alignment
 - ways a mesa-optimizer can be pseudo-aligned
 	- **proxy alignment**